kunyora/kunyora-website/docs/router_component_api_overview.md

 title: Router Api Overview
 ---

-The `Router` component is a simple reactJs `render props` component, which you can use in prefetching some contents and a route before navigating to the actual route.
+The `Router` component is a simple reactJs `render prop` component, which you can use in prefetching some contents and a route before navigating to the actual route.
 This component is not compartible with mobile for now and should only be used on the web.

 # Props